- The Next Era of Excellence in Healthcare

 We are proposing a measure on the April 23rd ballot to Pullman voters to help fund The Next Era of Excellence.

-A key feature of the Next Era of Excellence is a community-wide electronic medical record that connects medical offices and hospitals in the region and even the state of Washington.
+Community-Wide Electronic Medical Record - A key feature of the Next Era of Excellence is a community-wide electronic medical record that connects medical offices and hospitals in the region and even the state of Washington.
 Imagine not having to fill out another form at another facility because they already have your information.
-The community survey administered by Pullman Regional Hospital this summer shows that hospitals and clinics being on different computer systems is a patient's most frustrating part of the healthcare experience.
-Pullman Regional Hospital is evaluating systems that provide this seamless, electronic medical record capability.
+The community survey administered last summer shows that hospitals and clinics being on different computer systems is a patient's most frustrating part of the healthcare experience.
+We are evaluating systems that provide this seamless, electronic medical record capability.
 Funding for this component is estimated to be $8 to $10 million.
 This includes acquisition of the software system, implementation, and ongoing support, along with converting physician offices to the same system as the hospital.
 With the proposed funding in place, our estimated timeline for purchase is 2019 and implementation and conversion in 2020.

 Potential services housed in the pavilion could include: